 In this post, I will look at why you have a 5-year-old hitting at school and what you can do about it!

-Sometimes, I imagine what it would be like if I were called up to face the principal because he had been fighting, or hitting other kids!
+Sometimes, I imagine what it would be like if I were called to face the principal because he had been fighting or hitting other kids!
 It hasn’t happened, which is awesome.
-He knows that he should only play fight that hard at home with me, and he actually listened!
+He knows he should only play fight hard at home with me, and he listened!

 But, what if he did start hitting at school?
 What would I do?